Error

 Consult other projects

-We designed hulls for ships with less resistance to the sea, thus reducing shipping emissions.
+We designed hulls for our vessels with less resistance to the sea, which translates into less energy expenditure in navigation.

 We lowered the ramps